1st-5th Grade Afterschool Program

 Licensed by the Department of Early Education and Care (EEC).

 Registration is currently open for the 2016-2017 school year.
-We have spaces available on Fridays.
-Mondays-Thursdays are fully enrolled and we are encouraging families to add their names to the waitlist for those days.
+We have spaces available on Mondays, Wednesdays, and Fridays.
+Tuesdays and Thursdays are fully enrolled and we are encouraging families to add their names to the waitlist for those days.
 We will contact you immediately when a space opens up.
 Thank you!
 Register online.

 Agassiz Baldwin Afterschool is committed to providing high quality, structured afterschool programming for youth from all Cambridge and Somerville schools as well as all local communities.
 We value creativity, culture and community and activities are designed to encourage expression and exploration.
 Youth choose from a variety of activities, including visual and performing arts, games, sports, homework assistance, cooking, jewelry making, media and outside time.